tfabris/BlueGigaEmpeg/README.md

 Bluetooth chip+Board three I2S pins PCM_CLK, PCM_SYNC, PCM_IN connected to
-empeg IISC, IISW, IISD1 via a special modification to the empeg tuner module connector, as described in the section of this document titled "Modify empeg Car interior for I2S digital audio connection".
+empeg IISC, IISW, IISD1 via a special modification to the empeg tuner module connector, as described in the section of this document titled [Modify empeg Car interior for I2S digital audio connection](#i2s).

 Each one of the three I2S lines will need to be reduced from 5v to 2.5v, to prevent frying the WT32i chip (I fried two chips this way until we figured